Amaranth: A Nutritious and Tasty Gluten-Free Grain Substitute

 Nutritional Benefits of the Seeds

 Amaranth seeds are a good source of protein.
 Depending on the species, the seeds generally contain between 14 and 16 percent protein.
 This is often (but not always) higher than the percentage in true grains.
 The protein in the seeds contains a significant quantity of the amino acid lysine.
 The amount of lysine in grains is very limited.

 The seeds are also rich in minerals.
 They are an excellent source of manganese, a good source of magnesium, phosphorus, iron, selenium, copper, zinc, and calcium, and a moderately good source of potassium.
 They also contain a good quantity of vitamin B6, folate, and fiber.

 The seeds are lower in oil than many other edible seeds.
 Oil is extracted from amaranth seeds, however, and is used in cosmetics.
 Some evidence suggests that amaranth oil in the diet lowers the level of LDL cholesterol (the so-called "bad" cholesterol) in the blood.
 This idea needs to be explored further, however.
 The studies are old and were done with animals, not humans.

 Amaranth leaves are a popular vegetable in some parts of the world.
 They are often used like spinach in salads.
 They are also used in stir-fry recipes, soups, stews, and curries.
 I have never eaten the leaves, but apparently only the young ones are suitable for salads.
-Older ones taste bitter.
+Older ones are said to taste bitter.
 The bitterness apparently disappears when the leaves are cooked.

 The leaves are an excellent source of vitamin C and of vitamin A in the form of beta-carotene.
 Our bodies change beta-carotene into the form of vitamin A that we need.
 Since beta-carotene is fat soluble, eating a small quantity of oil with the leaves will help the nutrient to be absorbed.
 The leaves are also a good source of vitamin B6, folate, and riboflavin.